-In a paper published last week, a team of researchers led by geologist Stephen Mojzsisof the University of Colorado Boulder has shed light on all of this.
+In a paper published last week, a team of researchers led by geologist Stephen Mojzsisof the University of Colorado Boulder has changed that.
 Using the meteorite data and computer modeling, they have shown that the giant planet migration happened much earlier than thought.
 They find that it took place 4.48 billion years ago.
 This is a major shift in our understanding of our planet’s natural history.

 This clears up something that has puzzled scientists for decades.
-Life had a lot more time to form and didn’t just appear abruptly in a short space of time.
+It seemed as though life had emerged abruptly in a short space of time.
 These findings add almost a billion years to the time window in which life arose.
 That makes much more sense.

-Scientists around the world are working on this question as well as the subject of abiogenesis; how life began from non-living matter.
+Scientists around the world are working on this question as well as the subject of abiogenesis, the origin of life from non-living matter.
 They are confident that they will have answers for Mr. Pollard and the rest of us before long.
 Then, we can fill in more gaps in the story we wish we could tell about where we came from.